moutasemalakkad/data-driven-social-distancing/g-cloud/README.md

     - PubSub subscriptions
     - GCP's JSON key for authorization

-- CD to g-cloud
+- ## CD to g-cloud
 ```bash
 cd g-cloud
 ```

-- Publish Messages using:
+- ## Publish Messages using:
 ```python
 python run_publish.py <--total_message_to_send (int)> (optional)
 ```

-- Consume:
+- ## Consume:
+- Beam is engine agnostic and can run many different engines (Spark, Flink, DataFlow ....).
+In this run, we will be using GCP's managed serviced DataFlow as the runner.
+However, we can change the runner to Flink or Spark by changing the --runner argument to any runners that I have configured in the "Runners Folder"
 ```python
 python -m \
     Beam-flink \